 Yuzu is commonly used in Japanese cuisine when it’s in season in fall or winter.
 I think it’s wonderful to make Yuzu Sorbet to round up the Japanese New Year dishes for a bright future.
 It also helps to refresh the palate for the delicious foods we enjoy during the holiday.

 12. Mizu Yokan 水羊羹

 A chilled Japanese red bean jelly, Mizu Yokan is a traditional sweet in Japan.
 Shaped like a rectangular block with a firm texture, my recipe includes golden chestnuts inside the jelly for a festive touch.
 This Mizu Yokan is a great edible gift if you are visiting your family for the New Year’s.

 Wish to Learn More about Japanese New Year?

 Click here to find out more about how Japanese people celebrate this annual festival.

 In the meantime, I hope you enjoy making these Osechi Ryori recipes during the New Year’s holiday!
 If you make one of these recipes, snap a picture and hashtag it #JustOneCookbook.
 I love to see your creations on Instagram, Facebook, & Twitter!
 Thank you so much for reading and till next time!

 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch with me on Facebook, Google+, Pinterest, and Instagram for all the latest updates.

 Editor’s Note: Original post was published on Dec 27, 2015.
-Photos and content has been updated.
+The content has been updated in December 2017.